DaveMcMartin/anki-image2card/README.md

 ## Usage

 1. **Configuration**:
-    - Go to the "Configuration" tab.
+   - Open Anki
-    - Set up your AnkiConnect URL (default is usually `http://localhost:8765`).
+   - Go to **AnkiConnect** tab and set up your AnkiConnect URL (default is usually `http://localhost:8765`), click connect and select a deck and note type.
-    - **OCR**: Choose from Native OS (built-in OS framework: Vision on macOS, Windows Media OCR on Windows), Tesseract (local, offline), or AI (cloud-based, more accurate).
+   - Go to the **OCR** tab: Choose from Native OS (built-in OS framework: Vision on macOS, Windows Media OCR on Windows), Tesseract (local, offline), or AI (cloud-based, more accurate).
-    - **Translation**: Select your preferred translation service for sentence translation (see details below).
+   - Go to the **Dictionary** tab: Select your preferred translation service for word definition and sentence translation.
-    - Enter API keys for the services you want to use (see "Service Configuration" section below).
+   - Go to the **Settings** tab: Enter API keys for the services you want to use if any.
-    - On the Card tab, select the Note Type, deck, and fields you want to fill.

 ### Service Configuration